 Since moving to Sydney in 2008, Alexandra has had a wide range of musical experiences: she toured China and Portugal as guest flautist with the Macau Symphony Orchestra (2012); held a two-month summer residency at the Banff Arts Centre in Canada, performing as soloist, chamber musician, and Principal Flute with the Banff Festival Orchestra (2013); gave the Australian Premiere of Joan Tower’s "Rising" with Tonic String Quartet (2014); toured Queensland and Taiwan with the educational wind quintet The Chambermaids for Musica Viva in Schools (2014); performed on five different types of flute for the Sydney production of Wicked The Musical (2014-2015); performed numerous times for the NSW Police Band; and played for many other events such as National Geographic’s “Symphony for Our World”, the Sydney Opera House NYE Gala, X-Factor and morning tv with Ronan Keating, Michael Bolton, the Zep Boys, numerous movie soundtracks including Baz Luhrmann’s Australia, and most recently collaborated as guest flautist (and jazz percussionist..!) with the Canberra based chamber group, the Griffyn Ensemble, for the new music festival at City Recital Hall “Extended Play”.

-Alexandra currently plays on a regular basis with the Opera Australia Orchestra, having performed many different operas and ballets over the last 11 years, including Handa Opera on Sydney Harbour.
-As flautist with the Adelaide-based Kegelstatt Ensemble for the past 12 years, she has been fortunate to perform a great deal of the flute’s chamber music repertoire for the Elder Conservatorium of Music’s Lunchtime Concert Series, the Pilgrim Church concert series and at the Melbourne Recital Centre’s Primrose Potter Salon.
+Alexandra currently plays on a regular basis with the Opera Australia Orchestra, having performed many different operas and ballets over the past 11 years, including Handa Opera on Sydney Harbour.
+As flautist with the Adelaide-based Kegelstatt Ensemble since 2007, she has been fortunate to perform a great deal of the flute's chamber music repertoire for the Elder Conservatorium of Music's Lunchtime Concert Series, the Pilgrim Church concert series and at the Melbourne Recital Centre’s Primrose Potter Salon.

 She teaches flute at St Aloysius' College, Glenaeon Rudolf Steiner School and Neutral Bay Public School.